• Skip to primary navigation

 Is this about the data center proposed near Wyndham in Hanover?
 No folks, that’s different and is still working it’s way through the Hanover Planning commission – no meetings have been scheduled at this time, but we and many others are watching that closely.

-What is the Goochland Technology Overlay District (TOD) and how is it Different than what we know today as West Creek?
+What is the Goochland Technology Overlay District (TOD) and how is it different than what we know today as West Creek?

 Goochland wants to attract businesses to their eastern designated growth area to drive tax revenue and economic growth.
-West Creek is a large, existing business and light industrial park located at the intersection of Route 288 and West Creek Parkway.
+West Creek is a large business and light industrial park located at the intersection of Route 288 and West Creek Parkway.
 The 3,500-acre park was developed to attract a range of businesses, and it is already home to major office tenants such as Capital One, CarMax, and Performance Food Group.
 West Creek makes up a significant part, but not all, of the TOD.

 A Technology Zone (TZ) is a separate designation that provides financial incentives to encourage private investment and job creation within the designated area.
 While the TOD sets the planning and design framework, the TZ offers the economic incentives to attract businesses.
 View the proposed ordinance establishing a Technology Zone.